wing-group/WingsLikeEagles/README.md

 # WingsLikeEagles

+## Submodules
+To pull all submodules: `git submodule update --init --recursive`

+# Running the Code
 There are 2 ways to run this: `standard` and `containered`
 Note: Both require docker for the database.
 ## Standard
 Only the database (postgres) is run in docker.
 Middleware and UI need to be run by you, the user.